marionwalton/media-and-society/index.md

 ![Activity](img/quote-left.svg)

-You should cite any definitions and quotations from the pocket textbook as follows:
+You should cite any definitions, quotations and paraphrases from the pocket textbook as follows:

 >Walton, M., et al. 2025.
 Media & Society: A Pocket Textbook.
 Available https://marionwalton.github.io/media-and-society/

-### Questions
+### Try out questions

 {: .question}
 A _green callout_ shows that there is a question for you to try out in the section.
 Try it before you click to see an answer.
 Remember that there are often different perspectives on questions in media and cultural studies!